-Tamar Finn has over 15 years of experience representing clients on telecommunications, enhanced services and Internet regulatory issues before the courts, Federal Communications Commission, state public utility commissions, and Congress.
+Tamar Finn has 25 years of experience representing clients on telecommunications issues before the Federal Communications Commission, state public utility commissions, courts and Congress.
 She also advises carriers, private equity firms and venture capital funds with respect to investments in the telecommunications, media, and technology (TMT) sectors.

 Prior to joining Morgan Lewis, Tamar was a partner in the corporate practice of another international law firm.

 Recognized, Communications Law, Washington, DC, The Best Lawyers in America (2020, 2022, 2023)

 Recommended, Media, technology and telecoms: Telecoms and broadcast: regulatory, The Legal 500 US (2018)

 Recognized, Data: Telecoms & Media, Who’s Who Legal (2016–2019)